sakuracasino/docs/src/README.md

 ### Low fees and DAI betting

-The roulette was deployed in the *Matic network* because of its low fees to operate.
-Making a bet cost less than a cent and it can be done using the [DAI Stablecoin](https://makerdao.com/).
+The roulette is deployed in the *Matic network* because of its low fees to operate.
+Making a bet cost less than a cent and you can use the [DAI Stablecoin](https://makerdao.com/).

 Pooling and earning interest on the Roulette earnings is open to everyone.